As a former educator (kindergarten to college kids!), I love interacting with the next generation of readers and writers.

 Note: I’m happy to tailor presentations to specific grades (my books are best suited for grades 3-7) or customize topics to fit your school’s curriculum needs.
 Connecting with readers while supporting teachers is my goal!

-During the school year, I have a limited number of FREE 20-MINUTE VIRTUAL Q&A slots for classrooms or book clubs that have read one of my books.
+During the school year, I have a limited number of FREE 20-MINUTE VIRTUAL READING plus Q&A slots, with priority given to classrooms or book clubs that have read one of my books.

 Please contact me at nancytandonauthor (at) gmail (dot) com if you are interested in setting up an author event.